turingschool-examples/frontend-mod-1-prework/day_2/day2_exercises.md

                 }``
   1 CSS Rule
     1.1 Selector
-      1.1.1 Selectors indicate which element the rule applies to.
+      1.1.1 Selectors indicate what elements the rule applies to.
         1.1.1.1 Example 1-A: p is the selector. *p for paragraph <p>* 1.2 Declarations indicate how the elements referred to in the selector should be styled.
 They are split into two parts Properties and Values.
       1.2.1 Properties